Websail-NU/seqmodel/IgotAnote.md

+### python
+- ipython auto reload

+    ```python
+    %load_ext autoreload
+    %autoreload 2
+    ```
+- pytest with printing `pytest -s seqmodel/some_test.py::Class::method`

 ### Refactor
 - I did code overhaul too many times.
 I think the problem stems from OOP is not quite suitable for research code.
-- We add new functions all the times, every time we have to find an object that fits the semantics of the functions, i.e. a new argument.
+- We add or change functions all the times, and every time we have to find an object that fits the semantics of the functions.
 If it happens to be in a class hierarchy, suddenly we have to change a lot of code.
 - The logic in the code is scattered around into many different files, it is difficult to track down what a single function does.
+- Inheritance should not be overused.
+Encapsulation is easier with closure and partial.
-- So new coding style: *less OOP, fewer files, more procedural, lot of partial*!
+- *less OOP, fewer files, more procedural, lot of partial*.

 ### Dictionary default